ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

     - Heave velocity response (`v_z`)
     - Heave acceleration response (`a_z`)

-11. The `postProcessor` script is divided into multiple sections that must be run sequentially.
+12. The `postProcessor` script is divided into multiple sections that must be run sequentially.
 Script 1 generates an `elevationData.mat` file in the current MATLAB directory.
 This is the WaveClass input for WEC-Sim to simulate using the same wave profile generated by the OET.
-12. Script 2 provides important instructions for the user on setting up the WEC-Sim simulation and then executes WEC-Sim in the current directory when run.
+13. Script 2 provides important instructions for the user on setting up the WEC-Sim simulation and then executes WEC-Sim in the current directory when run.
+These instructions are furthered explained in the tutorial below.
-13. Script 3 plots the time series comparisons of various aspects of the simulation (forces and responses) between the OET (from the CSV file) and WEC-Sim.
+14. Script 3 plots the time series comparisons of various aspects of the simulation (forces and responses) between the OET (from the CSV file) and WEC-Sim.
 The figures generated by this section are:

     - Wave elevation profile (1)
     - Wave heave excitation force (2.1)